alvistar/dart_algorand/README.md

 ```

 ## Documentation
-Documentation for the Dart SDK is available at TBD.
+Documentation for Algorand Dart SDK API is available at [pub.dev](https://pub.dev/documentation/dart_algorand/latest/).

 ## License
 Dart Algorand SDK is licensed under a MIT license.
-See the LICENSE file for details.
+See the LICENSE.txt file for details.